ltzenteno/django-recipe-app/README.md

 ### Make migrations when a model has been created / updated

-To create the DB migration files when craeting or updating models we have to use the `makemigrations` command along with the app name (i.e. `core)
+To create the DB migration files when creating or updating models we have to use the `makemigrations` command along with the app name (i.e. `core)

     docker-compose run app sh -c "python manage.py makemigrations core"